Information for Suppliers

 This is an open panel and EGW will reserve the right to allow new Suppliers to be added after an evaluation process.

-Over the 19/20 financial year new Panel opportunities will be presented to the market.
-It is important therefore that if, as a potential Supplier you wish to participate in this opportunity, that you register your business on tenderlink via so that you can be advised via email when tenders are released.
+At times new Panel opportunities will be presented to the market.
+It is important, therefore, that if as a potential supplier you wish to participate in any opportunity, you register your business on the Tender Link and Vendor Panel pages so that you can be advised via email when tenders are released.

-If you have any queries in relation to these Panel Contracts please contact the procurement team on firstname.lastname@example.org
+If you have any queries in relation to these Panel Contracts, please contact the procurement team at email@example.com

 In line with the procurement thresholds above and where a panel contract does not exist, quotes will be issued where required.